infracost/infracost-azure-devops/examples/terraform-cloud-enterprise/README.md

 # Terraform Cloud/Enterprise

-This example shows how to run Infracost actions with Terraform Cloud and Terraform Enterprise.
-It assumes you have set a GitHub repo secret for the Terraform Cloud token (`TFC_TOKEN`).
+This example shows how to run Infracost in an Azure DevOps pipeline with Terraform Cloud and Terraform Enterprise.
+It assumes you have set a pipeline secret variable for the Terraform Cloud token (`tfcToken`).
 This token is used by the Infracost CLI run a speculative plan and fetch the plan JSON from Terraform Cloud to generate the cost estimate comment.

-In the future, we'll add an example of how you can trigger the Infracost actions from Terraform Cloud's GitHub status checks.

 [//]: <> (BEGIN EXAMPLE)
 ```yml